Scan (company): Overview

 Scan builds products and services related to 'scannable' items such as QR codes.

 Scan's products consist of mobile applications that consumers use for reading a variety of physical codes such as QR codes, NFC, and machine-recognizable images (Computer Vision).
 Scan's website allows for the creation of QR codes as well as targeted codes that link to web destinations such as social network profiles, websites, and Scan-hosted personal pages.

 As of June 2013, Scan had raised $1.7M in seed investment from Google Ventures, The Social+Capital Partnership, Ludlow Ventures, Naval Ravikant, Troy Carter, Shervin Pishevar, Charles River Ventures, and Vikas Gupta.

 The company launched its iOS application in February 2011 and had received over 1 million installs three months later.
 After a year and a half, the application had been downloaded 10 million times.
 As of December 2012, Scan reported 25 million downloads on the iOS and Android platforms.
 In 2014 Scan was purchased by Snapchat for $54 million and the Scan app developed into Snapcode.

 History

-Garrett Gee, while attending Brigham Young University (BYU), developed the app alongside fellow students Kirk Ouimet and Ben Turley.
+Garrett Gee, while attending Brigham Young University, developed the app alongside fellow students Kirk Ouimet and Ben Turley.
 The first iOS application was launched in a student competition at BYU in 2012.

-In 2013 Garrett appeared on the show Shark Tank to pitch the app as a possible investment.
+In 2013, Garrett appeared on the show Shark Tank to pitch the app as a possible investment.
 The sharks of the show decided not to invest in his app.

 In March 2012, Scan had 9 employees.